Tag: communication

 a) A small, easily achieved success

-5. When NOT to Use Idioms in Emails
+5. When to NOT Use Idioms in Emails

 Idioms can cause confusion in certain situations.
 Avoid them when: